Finance and Economics Discussion Series (FEDS)

 February 2020 (Revised April 2021)

 Time-varying uncertainty of the Federal Reserve's output gap estimate

-What is the output gap and when do we know it?
-A factor stochastic volatility model estimates the common component to forecasts of the output gap produced by the staff of the Federal Reserve, its time-varying volatility, and time-varying, horizon-specific forecast uncertainty.
-The common factor to these forecasts is highly procyclical, and unexpected increases to the common factor are associated with persistent responses in other macroeconomic variables.
-However, output gap estimates are very uncertain, even well after the fact.
-Output gap uncertainty increases around business cycle turning points.
-Lastly, increased macroeconomic uncertainty, as measured by the output gap's time-varying volatility, produces pronounced negative responses to other macroeconomic variables.
+A factor stochastic volatility model estimates the common component to estimates of the output gap produced by the staff of the Federal Reserve, its time-varying volatility, and time-varying, horizon-specific forecast uncertainty.
+Output gap estimates are very uncertain, even well after the fact, especially at business cycle turning points.
+However, the common component of the output gap estimates is clearly procyclical, and innovations to the common factor produce persistent positive effects on economic activity.
+Output gaps estimated by the Congressional Budget Office have very similar properties.
+Increased macroeconomic uncertainty, as measured by the common factor's volatility, leads to persistent negative responses in economic variables.

 PDF: Full Paper